cfndsl/cfndsl/README.md

 ```

 would generate a template with 5 instances declared.

+Specifying multiple -y options will default deep_merge all the yaml in the order specified.
+You can disable this with -m.

 Finally, the -r option gives you the opportunity to execute some
 arbitrary ruby code in the evaluation context before the cloudformation